Maha6932/scRNAseq-COVID-vs-Control/README.md

 This paper contextualizes immune exhaustion in COVID-19, complementing our findings of stress-dominated responses and immune dysfunction at the single-cell level in lung tissue.

+📌 This project complements Mohammed et al. (2022), which reviewed systemic immune exhaustion in COVID-19.
+By analyzing single-cell lung tissue, we demonstrate how severe COVID-19 involves cell-type-specific stress responses, immune dysfunction, and impaired repair, aligning with their findings but providing tissue-level, single-cell resolution insights.
+This connection strengthens our understanding of severe COVID-19 as a disease of immune exhaustion and cellular crisis, identifying potential biomarkers and therapeutic targets for intervention.

 ---

 ## ✏️ Citation